DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck: Experiments

 \section{Experiments}

 We experimentally evaluate \methodname on a variety of visual control tasks.
 We designed the experiments to compare \methodname to the current best methods in the literature on: (i) the effectiveness of solving visual control tasks, (ii) their robustness against task-irrelevant distractors, and (iii) the ability to generalize to unseen environments.

-For effectiveness, we demonstrate \methodname's performance on the DeepMind Control Suite with no distractors (DMC~\citep{tassa2018deepmind}).
-The DMC suite provides qualitatively different visual control challenges.
-For robustness, we investigate whether our \methodname agent can ignore high-dimensional visual distractors that are task-irrelevant in the DMC environments when the backgrounds are replaced with natural videos from the Kinetics dataset~\citep{kay2017kinetics}.
+For effectiveness and robustness, we demonstrate \methodname's performance on DeepMind Control Suite (DMC~\citep{tassa2018deepmind}) with task-irrelevant visual distractors in backgrounds.
+The backgrounds are replaced with natural videos from the Kinetics dataset~\citep{kay2017kinetics} (middle column in~\Figref{fig:pixel_observations}).
+In Appedix~\ref{appendix:add_dmc_results}, we also show comparison between \methodname and SOTAs on DMC environments without the background distractors (left column in~\Figref{fig:pixel_observations}).
 For generalization, we present results on Procgen~\citep{cobbe2019leveraging} which provides different levels of the same game to test how well agents generalize to unseen levels.
-Since \methodname does not assume that observation at each timestep provides full observability of the underlying dynamics, we use single-step observations to train the \methodname representations.
-By contrast, current SOTA approaches require the use of consecutive observations\footnote{All other methods stack 3 consecutive observations while \methodname does not use frame stack.} to capture predictive properties of the underlying representations implicitly.
+We use single-step observations to train \methodname without assuming that observation at each timestep provides full observability of the underlying dynamics.
+By contrast, current SOTA approaches require the use of consecutive observations~\footnote{All other methods compared in this paper use stack frames of 3 consecutive observations except DreamerV2 and \methodname. } to capture predictive properties of the underlying states.

+We also conduct careful ablations analysis to show that the benefit of \methodname is due primarily to learning from the temporal structure of RL and the \methodname loss.

-For the DMC suite, all agents are built on top of SAC, an off-policy RL algorithm.
-For the Procgen suite, we augment PPO, an on-policy RL baseline for Procgen, with \methodname.
-Implementation details are given in Appendix~\ref{appendix:implementation}.
+For the DMC suite, all agents are built on top of SAC.
+For the Procgen suite, we augment PPO, a RL baseline for Procgen, with \methodname.
+Implementation details are in Appendix~\ref{appendix:implementation}.